SakshiAgarwal/sakshiagarwal.github.io/robotics.md

 weight: 6
 ---

 As an active member of the Robotics Community, I was involved in promoting and engaging students of campus in robotics.
-Along with a group of dedicated students as a team, we organised ourselves to achieve our goal.
-During my undergraduation :
+Our team of dedicated students organised events and hands-on sessions.

 1. I participated in several workshops and events in robotics in my first year.
 2. Co-mentored two workshops for freshers in my second year of undergraduation - you could refer to the day-wise documentation of the students about what they learnt in their reports ([Phase 1 Workshop](https://sakshiagarwal.github.io/phase-1.pdf) and [Phase 2 Workshop](https://sakshiagarwal.github.io/phase-2.pdf)).